todd-finkler/nightmare/modules/01-intro_assembly/reversing_assembly/readme.md

 mov    DWORD PTR [ebp-0xc],0xa
 ```

-Immediately proceeding that, we see that it runs a `cmp` instruction on it to check if it is equal.
+Immediately following that, we see that it runs a `cmp` instruction on it to check if it is equal.
 If they are not equal it will jump to `main+0x2e`.
 Since it was just loaded with the value `0xa`, it should not make the jump:

 ```
 cmp    DWORD PTR [ebp-0xc],0xa jne    8048429 <main+0x2e>
 ```

-proceeding that it should make a call to puts:
+following that it should make a call to puts:
 ```
 sub    esp,0xc
 push   0x80484c0